I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/ns-wdfusb-_wdf_usb_continuous_reader_config.md

 `EvtUsbTargetPipeReadersFailed`

 A pointer to the driver's <a href="..\wdfusb\nc-wdfusb-evt_wdf_usb_readers_failed.md">EvtUsbTargetPipeReadersFailed</a> callback function.
 This pointer is optional and can be <b>NULL</b>.
 For more information about about this parameter, see the Remarks section of <a href="..\wdfusb\nf-wdfusb-wdfusbtargetpipeconfigcontinuousreader.md">WdfUsbTargetPipeConfigContinuousReader</a>.

-`HeaderLength`

-An offset, in bytes, into the buffer that receives data from the device.
-The framework will store data from the device in a read buffer, beginning at the offset value.
-In other words, this space precedes the <b>TransferLength</b>-sized space in which the framework stores data from the device.

-`NumPendingReads`

-The number of read requests that the framework will queue to receive data from the I/O target.
-If this value is zero, the framework uses a default number of read requests.
-If the specified value is greater than the permitted maximum, the framework uses the permitted maximum.
-For more information about the <b>NumPendingReads</b> member, see the following Remarks section.

-`Size`

-The size, in bytes, of this structure.

-`TrailerLength`

-The length, in bytes, of a trailing buffer space.
-This space follows the <b>TransferLength</b>-sized space in which the framework stores data from the device.

-`TransferLength`

-The maximum length, in bytes, of data that can be received from the device.

 ## Remarks
 The <b>WDF_USB_CONTINUOUS_READER_CONFIG</b> structure is used as input to the <a href="..\wdfusb\nf-wdfusb-wdfusbtargetpipeconfigcontinuousreader.md">WdfUsbTargetPipeConfigContinuousReader</a> method.